 Not exactly.
 There may be some very small voids in between layers where the infill lines meet, but the part will behave as a solid part does.
 As a result, FDM will not be water-tight as built.

-For more information on infill options and other information about the FDM 3D printing process, be sure to check out our FDM Design Guide!
+For more information on infill options and the FDM 3D printing process, check out our FDM Design Guide!